espressif/developer-portal/content/blog/arduino-esp-now-lib/index.md

 ---
 title: "Using ESP-NOW in Arduino"
-date: 2024-06-03T09:00:24-03:00
+date: 2024-08-06T09:00:24-03:00
 tags: ["Arduino", "ESP-NOW", "Wireless", "Wi-Fi", "ESP32", "ESP32-S2", "ESP32-S3", "ESP32-C3", "ESP32-C6"]
 showAuthor: false
 authors:
   - "lucas-vaz"
 ---

-ESP-NOW is a connectionless Wi-Fi communication protocol developed by Espressif for its microcontrollers.
+[ESP-NOW](https://www.espressif.com/en/solutions/low-power-solutions/esp-now) is a connectionless Wi-Fi communication protocol developed by Espressif for its microcontrollers.
 It allows for efficient, low-power, and low-latency peer-to-peer communication.
 This article will guide you through the essentials of using the new ESP-NOW library included in Arduino 3.0.0, from basic setup to advanced features.

 ## What is ESP-NOW?